Rock Bottom

 Where Charlotte waits.
 Where the season ends.
 Where Season Two begins.

-Kingston is the destination — the port the Treasure Maw makes for after Tortuga burns.
-It is more British than Nassau, more governed, more dangerous for a pirate crew to operate in.
-It is also where The Drunken Wailer is, and where Charlotte works, and where Dunley has been pointing his whole life without quite saying so.
+Kingston is the destination — the port the Treasure Maw is pointed toward by season's end.
+More British than Nassau, more governed, more complicated for a crew like this one to operate in.

 🏛️